 - Let the kids watch tv in a different room while you eat together alone

-- Plan a year of holiday dates to spice things up, or try to pick new places at least once a month
+- Plan a year of holiday dates to spice things up or try simple married couples questions to reconnect.

 5. Use the Love Languages